 Existing studies show that the use of Augmented Reality when performing complex procedures in the field can improve performance of technicians in the workplace.
 Augmented Reality–assisted instructions help the professional access all the relevant information where and when needed.
 By reducing the need for training and avoiding errors during the performance of tasks, AR can significantly reduce costs, compared to traditional methods of delivering documentation.

 Compared with the traditional paper-based or digital instructions, one of the most obvious benefits related to the installation and maintenance instructions is the technician’s immediate understanding of each step in the operation.
-The use of Augmented Reality has, in fact, allowed Huawei to make understanding procedures faster and less ambiguous, reducing the cognitive load for the operator.
+The use of industrial Augmented Reality has, in fact, allowed Huawei to make understanding procedures faster and less ambiguous, reducing the cognitive load for the operator.
 Consequently, the average execution time of the procedures could decrease.

 This ease of access to information is a key factor that not only speeds up the execution of procedures by new technicians, but can also help the experienced staff in solving occasional and complex problems, through a true “perceptual intelligence system”.